-When it comes to successful link building, terminology is important.
-Understanding what separates a good link from a bad link and understanding the value of each of the different types of links used for SEO will help you implement better link building strategies, improve your current strategy, or better understand how an SEO expert aims to optimize your reputation.
+When it comes to successful link building, the terminology is important.
+Understanding what separates a good and bad link and the value of each of the different types of links used for SEO will help you implement better link building strategies, improve your current strategy, or better understand how an SEO expert aims to optimize your reputation.

 Follow links are regular links to other websites telling Google that you are endorsing or linking to said content as a source, resource, or for other purposes.

 Nofollow links are links that you don’t want to associate with your website.
-If you are inserting a sponsored or paid link into your content, for example, then you can disclose that link’s sponsored nature via a simple link attribute.
+For example, if you are inserting a sponsored or paid link into your content, you can disclose that link’s sponsored nature via a simple link attribute.

 Alternatively, you can add the nofollow attribute if you don’t want Google to draw a line between your page and the linked content (i.e. you do not endorse it).